anjrew/dji-tello-playground/README.md

 2. **Simple Takeoff**

-   Script for basic takeoff and landing.
+   [Script](./src/simple_takeoff_land.py) for basic takeoff and landing.

    Here we will write a simple script to takeoff and land the drone.
-The drone will takeoff to a height of 1 meter, hover for a few seconds, and then land.
+The drone will takeoff, hover for a few seconds, and then land.

 3. **Follow with Face Detection**